Skip to main content

 Protecting refugees, preventing people from becoming refugees

 Germany stands by its international commitments to protect refugees.
+Around the world it is working to combat the factors that cause people to become refugees.

 Read more